ait-testbed/attackbed/README.md

 ## Publications

-If you use the Kyoushi Testbed Environment or any of the generated datasets, please cite the following publications:
+If you use the testbed environment or any of the generated datasets, please cite the following publications:

 * Landauer M., Skopik F., Frank M., Hotwagner W., Wurzenberger M., Rauber A. (2023): [Maintainable Log Datasets for Evaluation of Intrusion Detection Systems.](https://ieeexplore.ieee.org/abstract/document/9866880) IEEE Transactions on Dependable and Secure Computing, vol. 20, no. 4, pp. 3466-3482. \[[PDF](https://arxiv.org/pdf/2203.08580.pdf)\]
 * Landauer M., Skopik F., Wurzenberger M., Hotwagner W., Rauber A. (2021): [Have It Your Way: Generating Customized Log Data Sets with a Model-driven Simulation Testbed.](https://ieeexplore.ieee.org/document/9262078) IEEE Transactions on Reliability, Vol.70, Issue 1, pp. 402-415.
 IEEE. \[[PDF](https://www.skopik.at/ait/2020_trel.pdf)\]